sabrinekr/Collaboration_Competition_DDPG/README.md

 3. Train the agent using MADDPG.
 4. Iterate until the mean score of the 100 last episodes reaches the value of 0.5.

-You can train the agent following the instructions in the notebook Continious_Control.ipynb.
+You can train the agent following the instructions in the notebook Tennis.ipynb.